goldfarbas/jekyll_site/collections/_posts/2019-04-25-how-decentralized-is-defi-a-framework-for-classifying-lending-protocols.markdown

 **Degree 3 DeFi:** These DeFi products are non-custodial, have permissionless initiation of margin calls, and permissionless provision of margin call liquidity, while centrally administering price feeds, centrally controlling interest rates, and centrally controlling platform developments and updates.
 Examples include Compound, MakerDAO.

 **Degree 4 DeFi:** These DeFi products are non-custodial, have permissionless margin calls, permissionless provision of margin call liquidity, and decentralized price feeds, but centrally determine interest rates and centrally control platform developments and updates.
-Examples include Fulcrum and dYdX.
+Examples include Fulcrum, Torque, and dYdX.

 **Degree 5 DeFi:** These DeFi products are non-custodial, have permissionless margin calls, permissionless provision of margin call liquidity, decentralized price feeds, and decentralized interest rate determination, but centrally control platform developments & updates.
 Examples include bZx.